johnrobox/rabacklog/readme.rst

 ###################
-What is RABACKLOG
+RABACKLOG Crazy :-D
 ###################

 Hmm..
 Im john, it was a coldy afternoon in my office came up in my mind to search some backlog services of my freelance project, I gathered some sites that offers a service mention but I have to pay on it in order to use there services.
-Well, I dont have enough money and I cannot afford to pay on it, ... after an our I just asking in myself, What if i will create on my own project backlog tracking?.Hmmmm.. wow nice..
+Well, I dont have enough money and I cannot afford to pay on it, ... after an our I just asking in myself, What if i will create on my own project backlog tracking?.Hmmmm.. wow nice.. :-D :-D :-D

 *******************
 Release Information